perl11/cperl/STATUS.md

 * improved build system (make -s, faster, CC vs LD confusion)
 * hash keys keep the tainted info. see [perlsec](http://perldoc.perl.org/perlsec.html#Taint-mode) There are no known taint loopholes anymore.
-* fix ops using lexical `$_`
+* fix ops using lexical `$_`.
+The lexical topic feature is supported.
-* readonly packages can be cloned with threads
+* readonly packages can be cloned with threads.
 * security and overlarge data fixes for Storable, YAML not yet.
 * include B-C, Cpanel::JSON::XS, YAML::XS, Devel::NYTProf, Term::ReadKey
-* improved redefined warnings
+* improved redefined warnings.
-* cperl specific toolchain modules, with support for cperl-only module versions with a 'c' suffix, and 10x faster JSON and YAML usage. (esp. with cpan).
+* cperl specific toolchain modules, with support for cperl-only module. versions with a 'c' suffix, and 10x faster JSON and YAML usage. (esp. with cpan).
 * many typed and modernized core modules, where signatures and types make sense and cause not much trouble.
 * some security fixes for Unicode confusables, but more are needed (use strict 'names').
-* handle method calls on protected stashes
+* handle method calls on protected stashes.
 * disallow silent overflows of hash and array indices or string/name lengths.
   New "Too many elements" error and many new "overlarge" or "too large" panics.
 * harmonize overlarge (>2GB) data, max.
 I64/I32 string and array lengths,